rwijtvliet/portfolyo/docs/specialized_topics/resampling.rst

 How high is the (arbitrage-free) base price for the entire year?

 In this case, price is treated as time-averagable and weighted with the *duration* of each period.
-We obtain a slightly lower value from before:
+We obtain a slightly lower value than before:

 =========================  =======
 Downsampled to yearly            p